 The Willet Studios in Philadelphia, Pennsylvania, designed and crafted our mosaic windows; made up of morsels of colored glass held together by strips of grooved lead and reinforced by iron bars securely anchored to the window frames.
 Features such as folds of drapery, ornament, and texture are painted on the glass with dark pigment and permanently fused by choicest hand blown pot-metal glasses from Norman slabs of great thickness.

 Another unique piece of our history centers around our Cathedral Organ, which was installed and used for the first time on Sunday, December 18th, 1960.
-Designed by the David Wehr (then our Director of Music) and Lawrence Schoenstein, and built by the Aeolian-Skinner Organ Company of Boston, Massachusetts, the Cathedral’s pipe organ is the largest in the Northwest and is comprised of three manuals and seventy-nine ranks.
+Designed by the David Wehr (then our Director of Music) and Lawrence Schoenstein, and built by the Aeolian-Skinner Organ Company of Boston, Massachusetts, the Cathedral’s pipe organ is the largest in the state of Idaho and is comprised of three manuals and seventy-nine ranks.
 As was customary at the time of its installation, pipes of all manuals are installed in chambers on each side of the chancel area with a small antiphonal manual in the balcony.
 Our most recent addition to the Cathedral Organ, known as an en chamade, was generously donated by one of our congregation members, Lavaughn Wells, in memory of her late husband David A. Wells.
 David Wells was the creator and director of the Boise State Keith Stein Blue Thunder Marching Band, and this set of 54 horizontal herald trumpet pipes celebrate his life while bringing extraordinary music to all of ours.

 If you would like to view the beautiful details of the stained glass windows, please stop by the Hospitality Desk during regular church hours and pick up a self-guided tour packet.